andrewraim/andrewraim.github.io/_posts/2017-12-20-Kerala-workshop.markdown

 The major disadvantage of installing the components individually is that you may not be able to run some of the parallel and distributed computing examples.
 For example, the [mclapply function depends on forking](https://stat.ethz.ch/R-manual/R-devel/library/parallel/html/mclapply.html), and therefore cannot be used directly in Windows.
 Also, our distributed computing examples rely on MPI, but we (the presenters) do not have experience installing and configuring MPI libraries in Windows.

+Check the version numbers of components which you may have already installed - especially R, Rstudio, and any R packages.
+Some parts of the workshop may not be accessible with older versions.

 #### 7.1 Install R
 Install R from [CRAN](https://cran.r-project.org/).
 Windows users should navigate to "Download R for Windows" at the top of the page.
 We are using version 3.4.3.